 The certified staff at Blythe ranges in age from the early twenties to the early sixties.
-The largest group falls within the ages of 31 - 40 years.
-The staff is predominately female with only four male teachers.
-The majority of the staff is White, but includes two African American members, one Asian member, and fourteen Hispanic members.
-Twenty-two Blythe teachers are native speakers of either French or Spanish and represent eleven countries outside of the USA.
+The largest group falls within the ages of 31- 40 years.
+The staff is predominately female.
+There are 4 male instructional staff members.
+We have a very diverse staff that includes Caucasian, African American, Hispanic, and Asian employees.
+Twenty-two Blythe staff members are native speakers of either French or Spanish.
+Twenty-five staff members represent thirteen countries outside of the USA.

-The teaching experience of the certified staff ranges from one year to twentyfive+ years with the majority of the experience in the 4-6 year range.
-The years of experience spent specifically at Blythe Academy range from to sixteen+ years.
-School: Blythe Academy of Languages The certified staff at Blythe is extremely educated and they have diverse interests, as evidenced by their degrees.
+The teaching experience of the certified staff ranges from one year to 25+ years with the majority of the experience in the 4-8 year range.
+The years of experience spent specifically at Blythe Academy range from one year to twenty plus years.

+The certified staff at Blythe is extremely educated and they have diverse interests, as evidenced by their degrees.
 All of the certified staff have at least a Bachelor's Degree, with many working on, or having earned a Master's Degree or more.
-Of the 68 certified staff members, 32 have earned their Master's Degree, 9 have a Master's plus 30, and 2 have doctorate degrees.
-Blythe Academy has six National Board Certified teacher.
+Of the 73 certified staff members, 43 have earned their Master's Degree, 4 have earned their Education Specialist degree, and 2 have doctorate degrees.
+Blythe Academy has six National Board Certified teachers.

 The staff's varied certifications are diverse, as well.
 All of the regular classroom teachers are certified in Early Childhood or Elementary Education, with many certified in both.
 Our administrators are certified as classroom teachers.
-Six of our teaching staff are Nationally Board Certified.
-Other certifications held by staff members are: Special Education, Gifted and Talented, Speech, Elementary Guidance, Library Science, Science, Reading, Art, Music, Physical Education, French, Spanish, Elementary Principal/Administrator/Supervisor, Superintendent, Secondary Social Sciences, Instrumental and Vocal, English as a Second Language, Consumer Service Education, English, History, Religion, Psychology, and Science.
+Other certifications held by staff members are: Special Education, Gifted and Talented, Speech, Elementary Guidance, TEFL, Library Science, Science, Reading, Art, Music, Physical Education, French, Spanish, Administration, Superintendency, Secondary Social Sciences, Instrumental and Vocal, English as a Second Language, Consumer Service Education, Family and Consumer Science, Reading Specialist, History, Religion, Psychology, and Science.